Arsenic-ATG/Arsenic-ATG/README.md

 -->
 ## Hi there, I'm Ankur - aka Arsenic 👋

-- 🔭 I’m currently working on a File compresses
+- 🔭 I’m currently working on a [Python-Automation](https://github.com/Arsenic-ATG/Python-Automations)
 - 🌱 I’m currently learning python automation and IOS development
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play games
+- ⚡ Fun fact: I am an video game lover
 ---

 ### Languages and Tools: